TurboWarp/cloud-server/src/filters/README.md

 ## File Format

-One word per line.
-Case does not matter, non-alphabetical characters are ignored.
+One regular expression per line.
+Each expression is case insensitive.
+Anything that isn't a-z is removed out before the regex runs.

 Lines that start with # are comments and are ignored.
 Empty lines are ignored.
-Spaces at the start and end of lines are ignored.